 LET US HELP YOU

-For nearly 60 years GE Hitachi has been offering a full suite of outage services for our customers.
-From the first commercial boiling water reactor, Dresden 1 in 1960, to today’s advanced boiling water reactors, GEH has been providing our customers the best technologies and experts in the industry.
+For more than 60 years we have offered a full suite of outage services for our customers.
+From the first commercial boiling water reactor, Dresden 1 in 1960, to today’s advanced boiling water reactors, we have provided our customers the best technologies and expertise in the industry.

 In preparation for a customer outage, GEH follows a rigorous pre-planning process.
 The Outage Readiness Review (ORR) process is aligned well to our customers’ and the nuclear industry’s pre-outage planning programs.
 The ORR process is designed to ensure predictable project outcomes through a multi-discipline, experienced-based readiness evaluation.
 Effective planning and preparation is an organization-wide focus and essential for successful outage execution.
 The planning review process consists of a series of sessions including a T-90 day, T-60 day, T-30, Complex/High Risk Tooling and Post-Outage reviews.
 Targeted review areas include: